angular/components/guides/v15-mdc-migration.md

   </mat-list-item>
   ```

-* The amount of lines is automatically inferred. e.g. in the snippet above the list item will
+* The amount of lines is automatically inferred.
+For example, in the snippet above the list item
-  acquire space for two lines.
-With the new API you can now set an explicit number of lines on the
+  will acquire space for two lines.
+With the new API you can now set an explicit number of lines on
-  `<mat-list-item>` to activate wrapping.
+  the `<mat-list-item>` to activate wrapping.

   ```html
   <mat-list-item lines="3">